Borda/pyBPDL/README.md

 ### Real images

-We can use as input images either binary segmentation or fuzzy values.
+We can use as input images, either binary segmentation or fuzzy values.
 For the activation extraction we used [pyImSegm](https://github.com/Borda/pyImSegm) package.

 **Drosophila imaginal discs**

-For extracting gene activations we used unsupervised segmentation because the colour appearing variate among images so we segment the gene in each image indipendetly.
+For extracting gene activations, we used unsupervised segmentation because the colour is appearing variate among images, so we segment the gene in each image independently.

 <!--
 ![imaginal disk](data_images/imaginal_discs/image/insitu109365.png)